Woman Claims Armie Hammer Violently Raped Her for Four Hours: ‘I Thought That He Was Going to Kill Me’

 The woman who allegedly spearheaded the tidal wave of sexual assault claims against Armie Hammer has now come forward to detail how she thought she was going to die during an alleged encounter in April of 2017 in Los Angeles, where she claims she was violently raped by the actor over the course of four hours.

-The woman, who is only being identified as Effie, said Hammer “repeatedly slammed my head against the wall bruising my face.
+The woman, who is only being identified as Effie, said during a press conference that Hammer “repeatedly slammed my head against the wall bruising my face.
 He also committed other acts of violence against me, to which I did not consent.”

 Through tears, Effie, who was 20 at the time, claimed Hammer “beat my feet with a crop so they would hurt whenever I took a step for the next week.”

 “During those four hours, I tried to get away, but he wouldn’t let me.
 I thought that he was going to kill me.
 He then left with no concern for my well-being.
-I was completely in shock, and he couldn’t believe this, what I loved.
-He did that to me.”
+I was completely in shock and I couldn’t believe that someone I loved did that to me.”

+Following the press conference, the Los Angeles Police Department confirmed it had launched a sexual assault investigation into Hammer.
+An LAPD spokesperson noted to The Daily Beast the investigation was initiated on Feb.
+3.

 Effie came forward in a Zoom press conference with her lawyer Gloria Allred on Thursday afternoon.
 Allred would not confirm whether Effie was behind the Instagram account HouseofEffie, which began making similar claims against the actor in January.
 However, all indications point that she is.

-Allred said that while Effie is not currently pressing criminal charges against Hammer, she is providing evidence to law enforcement of the alleged rape, including photos of her injuries.
+Allred said that while Effie had provided evidence to law enforcement of the alleged rape, including photos of her injuries.
 She would not comment on whether Effie was pursuing a civil case against Hammer.

 In her statement, Effie said she met the father-of-two on Facebook in 2016.